delawaremathguy/ShoppingList/README.md

 **Locations** have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

 * A note on color.
-There is now a ColorPicker in SwiftUI 2.0, and "sometime soon" I will start using that.
+There is now a ColorPicker in SwiftUI (*as of WWDC2020*), and "sometime soon" I will start using that as I begin testing out XCode 12.
 In the meantime, individually adjusting RGB and Alpha may not the best UI, but it will have to do.

-Swiping an item (from trailing to leading) in either the shopping list or the already-purchased list moves it to the other list.
-This exposes an issue in SwiftUI: the swipe UI calls the motion a "Delete," and the view modifier is .onDelete, but nothing is being deleted in this case.
+Swiping an item (from trailing to leading) in either the shopping list or the already-purchased list moves it to the other list, although this behaviour can be adjusted in code -- see Development.swift.  *This exposes an issue in SwiftUI, even after WWDC2020: the only swipe supported is a swipe-to-delete*.
 Tapping on any item in either list lets you edit it for name, quantity, assign/edit the store location in which it is found, or even delete the item.
-Long pressing on an item gives you a contextMenu to let you move items between lists, and also to toggle between the item being available and not available.
+Long pressing on an item gives you a contextMenu to let you move items between lists,  toggle between the item being available and not available, and directly delete the item.

-* A reminder:  to truly delete a ShoppingItem from the database, go to its Modify View and tap the Delete button. (same for deleting Locations below ...)  ~~However, there is a latent bug I'm still trying to work out, perhaps because of my misunderstanding of a SwiftUI internal, although I have put together a work-around for it in the code so that I don't think you'll see its effect.~~
+* A reminder:  you can truly delete a ShoppingItem from the database by going to its Modify View and tapping the Delete button (same for deleting Locations below).
-*  At some point, you will also be able to Delete an item from the contextMenu, but the attempted placement of a third button in the contextMenu is not showing and the layout system goes nuts ... some comments on SO seem to suggest this is a bug.
+*  ~~At some point, you will also be able to Delete an item from the contextMenu, but the attempted placement of a third button in the contextMenu is not showing and the layout system goes nuts ... some comments on SO seem to suggest this is a bug.~~
-* I haven't seen anything yet from WWDC about handling general swiping actions.

 The third tab shows a list of all locations, listed in visitationOrder (an integer from 1...100).
-One special Location is the "Unknown Location" which serves as the default location for all new items, which means "I don't really know where this item is yet, but I'll figure it out at the store."
+One special Location is the "Unknown Location," which serves as the default location for all new items.
+I use this special location to mean that "I don't really know where this item is yet, but I'll figure it out at the store."
 In programming terms, this location has the highest of all visitationOrder values, so that it comes last in the list of Locations, and shopping items with an unassigned/unknown location will come at the bottom of the shopping list.

 Tapping on a Location in the list lets you edit location information, including reassigning the visitation order, as well as delete it.
 You will also see a list of the ShoppingItems that are associated with this Location.